Fraunhofer-AISEC/cpg/cpg-core/specifications/eog.md

   node -.-> rhs["b"]
   lhs --EOG--> rhs
   rhs --EOG--> node
 ```

-Whether or not a subgraph (a) or (b) is connected first, depends on the exact constuct and sometimes the language that is translated into a CPG.Note, in the following graphics we will often draw an EOG-Edge to an abstract childnode of a language construct that is an AST-Subtree.
+Whether a subgraph (a) or (b) is connected first, depends on the exact construct and sometimes the language that is translated into a CPG.
+Note that, in the following graphics we will often draw an EOG-Edge to an abstract child-node of a language construct that is an AST-Subtree.
 The EOG-Path through that subtree will depend on the node types of that tree and mostly start connecting one of the AST-Leaf nodes.

 ## FunctionDeclaration
-A function declaration is the root of an interaprocedural EOG and therefore has no incoming or outgoing edges to previous or next eog nodes.
-The EOG connects the code body, as well as the default values of parameters if such exist.
+A function declaration is the root of an intraprocedural EOG and therefore has no incoming or outgoing edges to previous or next eog nodes.
+The EOG connects the code body, as well as the default values of parameters if they exist.

 Interesting fields:

-* `parameters:List<ParamVariableDeclaration>`: parameters of a function.
+* `parameters: List<ParamVariableDeclaration>`: The parameters of the function.
-* `defaultValue:Expression`: optional default values of the parameters that have to be evaluated before body execution.
+* `defaultValue: Expression`: Optional default values of the parameters that have to be evaluated before executing the function's body.
-* `body:Statement`: one or multiple statements executed when this function is called.
+* `body: Statement`: One or multiple statements executed when this function is called.

+Scheme:
 ```mermaid
 flowchart LR
   classDef outer fill:#fff,stroke:#ddd,stroke-dasharray:5 5;